betrusted-io/betrusted-io.github.io/README.md

-Betrusted is a security enclave with human-friendly I/O.
+Betrusted is a security enclave with human-friendly I/O. It's a companion to your existing smartphone or laptop that facilitates secure communication and storage.

 ## The Birds, the Bees, and the Private Keys